 If you read business books, the answer seems to be a clear yes.
-The authors all seem to have found and can now pass on a recipe for success to their reader.
+The authors all claim to have found and can now pass on a recipe for success to their readers.

 Look a little deeper, however, it is obvious that the readers will not and never will become as successful as the authors.
 When publishing a new book titled: “The Way to Riches”(virtually all business book titles can be boiled down to these four words), none of the readers will find the way by following the book’s instructions.

 I dare to guarantee that.